Employment contract and age

 If the employment contract is not executed in writing and the employment relationship lasts for more than one month, the employer must at his own initiative give the employee a written explanation of the principal terms and conditions of employment, no later than the end of the first pay period.
 This explanation must contain the details specified in the Employment Contracts Act: wages, working hours, job duties, duration of the employment relationship and the applicable collective agreement.

 The employer must also issue a written explanation as referred to above in an employment relationship lasting less than one month if the young worker or his/her guardian so requests.
-However, this requirement is waived if the young worker is engaged to perform household work at the employer’s home for only one day.

 A young worker’s guardian is entitled to cancel the young worker’s employment contract if considered necessary because of the education, development or health of the young worker.